Photos

 They had no children.

 In 1870 and 1872, John and his family were then living in Jasper Co., Missouri.
-In 1877 and 1880, they were living in Chariton Co., Missouri, where his brother Peyton was living.
-Sometime between 1880 and 1890, they moved to Mammoth Springs, Arkansas.
+Then between at least 1876 and 1883, they were living in Chariton Co., Missouri, where his brother Peyton was living.
+Sometime between 1883 and 1890, they moved to Mammoth Springs, Arkansas.
 It was while living there that his wife died in 1905.
 In 1907, John lived in the National Soldiers Home in Dayton, Ohio.
 Then from 1907 to 1910 he lived in the National Soldiers Home in Johnson City, Tennessee.
 He afterwards moved back to Mammoth Springs, Arkansas and continued living there until his death.

 7 Robert Field Dunham was born on May 19, 1847 in Center Twp., Wayne Co., Indiana.
 He died on February 23, 1864 in Vicksburg, Warren Co., Mississippi 17.
 He is buried in the Vicksburg National Cemetery, Vicksburg, Warren Co., Mississippi.